openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 * ``edx.course.student_notes.used_unit_link``
 * ``edx.course.student_notes.viewed``

-The Student Notes tool allows students to highlight and make notes about what they read in the body of the course.
-Students can access their notes either in the body of the course or on a **Notes** tab.
+The Notes tool allows learners to highlight and make notes about what they read in the body of the course.
+Learners can access their notes either in the body of the course or on a **Notes** tab.

-For more information, see (URL of published documentation).

 .. _edx_course_student_notes_added: